-The perks of volunteering come in many shapes and sizes, and for many the biggest advantage is the experience of doing good.
+Volunteer perks come in many shapes and sizes, and for many, the biggest advantage is the experience of doing good.

-A growing trend in America—especially with companies like Uber, AirBnB, Facebook and NetApp—is to provide their employees with a positive experience.
+A growing trend in America—especially with companies like Uber, Airbnb, Facebook, and NetApp—is to provide their employees with a positive experience.
 Because buying things isn’t difficult, and it’s a short-term pleasure.
 But experiences create memories and those are more satisfying in part because they last longer.
+Employee and volunteer perks can go a long way in engaging your supporters.

 There’s even something called voluntourism which is growing in popularity.
 This is when people mix travel with volunteering.
 The concept is hardly new of course, but it’s now a very popular option for people who are looking to mix their travel with a greater purpose.